scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/P
 ```

-If your node is not in either list, it is not a validator and is not a pending validator.
+If your node is not in either list, it is not a validator.

 Please note that even if your node is off, it will appear in the validator list.
-In order to complete certain incentivized testnet challenges, your node must also be running and connected to other nodes.
+In order to receive staking rewards, your node must also be running and connected to other nodes.

-### My node is in the validator set.
-How can I tell that it's actually validating?

-There is no good way to tell right now.
-If your node is connected to peers, it should be validating.

 ### How can I get involved with Avalanche?